doctrine/phpcr-odm/README.markdown

  4. Example usage

-        // fetching a document by path
+        // fetching a document by JCR path (id in PHPCR ODM lingo)
         $user = $dm->getRepository('Namespace\For\Document\User')->find('/bob');

         // create a new document